P3KI/ad-user-sync/README.md

 Managed users that have been previously created are never deleted, but deactivated if they are not part of the current `input_file`.

-Logs are written to `stderr` and a summary is written to `stdout`.
-Feel free to pipe these outputs wherever you like.

 ### Importing Users from file
 To import users just run: